geoman-io/leaflet-geoman/README.md

     drawRectangle: true, // adds button to draw a rectangle
     drawPolygon: true, // adds button to draw a polygon
     drawCircle: true, // adds button to draw a cricle
+    editMode: true, // adds button to toggle edit mode for all layers
+    dragMode: true, // adds button to toggle drag mode for all layers
     cutPolygon: true, // adds button to cut a hole in a polygon
-    editMode: true, // adds button to toggle edit mode for all layers
     removalMode: true, // adds a button to remove layers };